Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Introduction and main results

 \subsection{Generality of our techniques and open problems}

 We discuss here some problems that we would like to address in future projects and some possible further applications of the techniques that we developed in the current paper.

-\paragraph{Properties of the Baxter permuton} The Baxter permuton $\bm \mu_B$ is a new fractal random measure of the unit square.
+\paragraph{Properties of the Baxter permuton} The Baxter permuton $\bm \mu_B$ is a new fractal random measure on the unit square.
 We think it might be worth it to investigate its properties.
-The first two natural questions that we would like to answer are the following: \begin{itemize} \item What is the density of the intensity measure $\E[\bm \mu_B]$? \item What is the Hausdorff dimension of the support of $\bm \mu_B$? \end{itemize} We point out that similar questions were solved for the Brownian separable permuton (i.e.\ the permuton limit for separable permutations) in a recent work of the second author~\cite{maazoun}. \paragraph{Strong convergence for coalescent-walk processes} As already mentioned, it would be desirable to improve the convergence of discrete coalescent-walk processes to continuous coalescent-walk processes in a stronger topology.
-As in the case of the Brownian web, this would allow to study coalescence points, non-uniqueness points, and the interaction between the coalescent process and its backwards version, features that are not captured in our results. \paragraph{Generality of our techniques} We strongly believe that our techniques used for proving scaling limit results for uniform bipolar orientations would still apply (with minor modifications) to the weighted models of bipolar orientations considered in \cite[Thm 2.6]{MR3945746}, including in particular uniform bipolar $k$-angulations for every $k\geq 3$.
+The first two natural questions that we would like to answer are the following: \begin{itemize} \item What is the density of the intensity measure $\E[\bm \mu_B]$? \item What is the Hausdorff dimension of the support of $\bm \mu_B$? \end{itemize} We point out that similar questions were solved for the Brownian separable permuton (i.e.\ the permuton limit for separable permutations) in a recent work of the second author~\cite{maazoun}.
+For instance, it was shown that almost surely, the support of the Brownian separable permuton is totally disconnected, and its Hausdorff dimension is 1 (with one-dimensional Hausdorff measure bounded above by $\sqrt 2$).
+For an expression for the intensity measure see \cite[Theorem 1.7]{maazoun}.

+\paragraph{Strong convergence for coalescent-walk processes} As already mentioned, it would be desirable to improve the convergence of discrete coalescent-walk processes to continuous coalescent-walk processes in a stronger topology.
+As in the case of the Brownian web, this would allow to study coalescence points, non-uniqueness points, and the interaction between the coalescent-walk process and its backwards version, features that are not captured in our results. \paragraph{Generality of our techniques} We strongly believe that our techniques used for proving scaling limit results for uniform bipolar orientations would still apply (with minor modifications) to the weighted models of bipolar orientations considered in \cite[Theorem 2.6]{MR3945746}, including in particular uniform bipolar $k$-angulations for every $k\geq 3$.
 We point out that this weighting is not very natural in terms of the corresponding Baxter permutations.